v0lkan/javascript-from-zero-to-hero/S01/E11/001-solution/README.md

 >
 > If you feel adventurous, [you can try using the current version too][yarn-next].
 >
-> It should not make too much of a difference in our examples, and things should
+> I haven’t tested thoroughly, but it should not make too much of a difference in our examples, and things should
 > work just fine in either version of `yarn`.

 [yarn-next]: https://yarnpkg.com/getting-started